elevating child care

 Of all the skills we encourage our children to develop, social intelligence may be the most essential for predicting a fulfilling, successful life.
 It’s also the aspect of development parents influence most profoundly, and it’s crucial that we’re aware of that, because our every word, move and gesture are being studied…We’re the ones under the microscope, modeling everything we do and say.
 And surely this is the best motivation in the universe to be our most gracious, socially adaptive selves, and to heal old wounds by doing it “better” than it was done for us.

-Magda Gerber taught me strategies for building a strong foundation for social intelligence in the infant and toddler years…
+Magda Gerber taught me practices that build a strong foundation for social intelligence in the infant and toddler years…

 1. Don’t wait to communicate.
 Begin a two-way, person-to-person relationship with your baby as soon as she’s born.
 Speak respectfully.
 Don’t talk down.
 Whenever we speak to our babies, they are learning language, so we should model the language we want our child to learn.